Category: Uncategorized

 For enquiries, please call 604-537-7556

 This news release contains “forward-looking information”.
 Often, but not always, forward-looking statements can be identified by the use of words such as “plans”, “expects”, “is expected”, “budget”, “scheduled”, “estimates”, “forecasts”, “intends”, “anticipates”, or “believes” or variations (including negative variations) of such words and phrases, or state that certain actions, events or results “may”, “could”, “would”, “might” or “will” be taken, occur or be achieved.
-Forward-Looking information in this news release includes statements related to the commencement of the Company’s field program at the Tiennesgrund property, the timeline for the field program discussed, and assumptions related to the continuation of the global demand for antimony and continuation of the value of antimony.
+Forward-Looking information in this news release includes statements related to the Company’s exploration of the Manson Bay Property, including exploration activities.
 A variety of factors, including known and unknown risks, many of which are beyond our control, could cause actual results to differ materially from the forward-looking information in this news release.
-These include geopolitical developments related to the supply and value of antimony, the continued use of antimony and availability of alternatives, availability of capital and labour in respect of the field program at Tiennesgrund, the results of any future exploration activities, which cannot be guaranteed, and such other factors which may impact any future activities in respect of the Tiennesgrund property held by the Target.
 Additional risk factors can also be found in the Company’s public filings under the Company’s SEDAR+ profile at www.sedarplus.ca .
 Forward-Looking statements contained herein are made as of the date of this news release and the Company disclaims any obligation to update any forward-looking statements, whether as a result of new information, future events or results or otherwise.
 There can be no assurance that forward-looking statements will prove to be accurate, as actual results and future events could differ materially from those anticipated in such statements.
-The Company undertakes no obligation to update forward-looking statements if circumstances, management’s estimates or opinions should change, except as required by securities legislation.
+The Company undertakes no obligation to update forward-looking statements if circumstances, management’s estimates, or opinions should change, except as required by securities legislation.
 Accordingly, the reader is cautioned not to place undue reliance on forward-looking statements.

 The Canadian Securities Exchange has neither approved nor disapproved the information contained herein and does not accept responsibility for the adequacy or accuracy of this news release.